-Khloé Kardashian's Good American Line Is Launching Sweat Pants This Week
+Khloé Kardashian's Good American Line Launches Sweat Pants

 We have some GOOD news (all the puns intended)—Khloé Kardashian’s Good American brand is launching a line of sweats.

-The label's Good Sweats collection will be available this Thursday and promises to provide both comfort and flattery for EVERY.
+The label's Good Sweats collection became available this Thursday and promises to provide both comfort and flattery for EVERY.
 BODY.
 With a claim like that, you know the products must be Kardashian-approved.

 Khloé backed our theory on Tuesday when she posted on Instagram to commemorate the launch.